Mbed-TLS/mbedtls/docs/psa-transition.md

    Alternatively, call `psa_key_derivation_key_agreement` to use the shared secret directly in a key derivation operation (see “[Performing a key agreement](#performing-a-key-agreement)”).
 5. Call [`psa_destroy_key`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/group/group__key__management/#group__key__management_1ga5f52644312291335682fbc0292c43cd2) to free the resources associated with our key pair.

-#### Translating a legacy key agreement TLS client flow
+#### Translating a legacy key agreement TLS client workflow

-The legacy API offers the following flow for a Diffie-Hellman key agreement in a TLS client.
-This flow can also be used with other protocols, on the side of the party that receives a message indicating both the choice of curve or group, and the peer's public key.
+The legacy API offers the following workflow for a Diffie-Hellman key agreement in a TLS client.
+This workflow can also be used with other protocols, on the side of the party that receives a message indicating both the choice of curve or group, and the peer's public key.

 1. Upon reception of a TLS ServerKeyExchange message received from the peer, which encodes the selected curve/group and the peer's public key:
     1. Initialize a context of type `mbedtls_ecdh_context` or `mbedtls_dhm_context` with `mbedtls_ecdh_init` or `mbedtls_dhm_init`.